KittyGiraudel/site/_posts/2020-11-03-replace-me-at-n26.md

 We need someone with strong understanding of frontend development.
 While the mileage may vary, I think anyone who hasn’t worked in frontend and beyond for at least 5 years might be falling a little short for such a role.
 The code base is vast and somewhat complex, and this has to be balanced with difficult topics such as legal compliance, inclusive design, incident management, infrastructure work and of course, diplomacy and cross-team communication.
 This is not as scary as it sounds, but it definitely requires some experience.
 In other words, we probably need a senior fullstack engineer here.

-More than that, we need someone who can join a team that puts people at the center of what they do—before code, before design, before product and bureaucracy.
+More than that, we need someone who can join a team that puts people at the center of what they do — before code, before design, before product and bureaucracy.
 I believe this is one of the reasons people enjoy working in this environment, and I expect the next person to cultivate that empathetic mindset.
 That means making sure we run stress-free, we can make mistakes, we can learn from them.

 Summing up what kind of candidate we would like to see taking on that role: